 Education loan process for Germany

-An education loan is borrowed to cover the costs of post-secondary or higher education costs of a student.
+An education loan is borrowed to cover the costs of post-secondary or higher education costs of students.
 Education loans cover tuition fees, textbooks and supplies, and daily costs while the borrower pursues a degree.

 Germany – A world-class education system